 BP-07 Using an Online Professional Learning Community to Support Teacher Leadership Development

 This seven week course is designed to introduce the power of collaborative leadership through a professional online community.
 Participants will define key leadership qualities that produce effective teacher leaders.
-Practical tools and resources will be explored which enable teacher leaders to work for school improvement and change, content and curriculum development, and enhancing digital citizenship using 21 century skills.
-National Staff Development Council standards highlighting the importance of leadership, learning communities, and collaborative work provide the framework for participants’ learning.
+Practical tools and resources will be explored which enable teacher leaders to work for school improvement and change, content and curriculum development, and enhancing digital citizenship using 21 century skills, ISTE Standards for Education Leaders, and the Learning Forward standards highlighting the importance of leadership, learning communities, and collaborative work provide the framework for participants’ learning.
 Each participant will work on a "Building a learning Community" project.

 BP-08 Using Reflective Writing to Develop Metacognition in the Classroom

-This course will provide NH Teachers K-12, Administrators, and others instrumental in the creation/management of ICT digital portfolios the opportunity to collaborate with other professionals while learning how reflective writing and metacognition can better prepare their students for 21st Century learning.
-During the course the participants will explore ways to use reflective writing to help the child develop metacognition.
-At the end of the course they will have developed a lesson plan which will integrate reflective writing with their existing curriculum.
+Metacognition is a important piece of effective learning.
+Reflective writing increases metacognition and provides a pathway for deeper understanding.
+This course will provide NH Educators and Administrators with the opportunity to collaborate with other professionals while learning how reflective writing and metacognition can better prepare their students for 21st Century learning.
+Whether you teach writing, literature, art, social studies, science, or math, or aid students in the development of their digital portfolios, or other classroom projects, this course will give you strategies for integrating reflective writing into your curriculum.
+During the course you will explore ways to use reflective writing to help your students develop the metacognitive skills they need to increase their understanding and achievement.
+At the end of the course you will have developed a lesson plan which will integrate reflective writing activities into your existing curriculum.

 BP-09 Using Web 2.0 Tools for 21st Century Teaching and Learning